slviajero/tinybasic/MANUAL.md

 Default of the interpreter is "Apple1" with the exception of the boolean mode which is -1 at interpreter startup.

+## Compiling BASIC

+Basic 2.0 consists now of 6 files. basic.c is the interpreter and basic.h the prototypes. runtime.c or runtime.cpp are the runtime environments.
+They differ for real computers (runtime.c) and Arduinos (runtime.cpp).
+The prototypes i.e. the interface the the runtime code are identical and are called runtime.h.
+There are almost no configuarable parameters in these files.

+Configuration of the hardware is done in hardware.h.
+Please look into the hardware section of this manual for more details.

+Configuration of the language features is done in language.h.

+To compile BASIC on an Arduino, copy the folder IotBasic into your Arduino sketch folder and compile.
+I still use 1.18.5 to compile but test the 2.x versions of the Arduino IDE occasionally.

+To compile on Posix system, type

+gcc basic.c runtime.c -lm

+this works everywhere.
+On an Raspberry, if you use the Wiring or PIGPIO library, type

+gcc basic.c runtime.c -lm -lwiringPi

+or

+gcc basic.c runtime.c -lm -lpigpiod_lf2

+On MSDOS, Turbo C 2.x compiles BASIC like this

+tcc BASIC.C RUNTIME.C

+The tc editor does not work as BASIC is too big for it.

 ## Core language set

 ### Introduction